 14. Bag snatching in Phnom Penh is a very real thing

 This is a very real danger, so pay close attention!
-Do not get around town with all your valuables in your backpack, hanging off ya shoulder like ya back in high-school.
+Do not get around town with all your valuables in your backpack, hanging off ya shoulder like ya back in high school.
 Any valuables you cannot afford to lose, like a passport, need to be kept in the safe at your hotel.
 When you go out, put your backpack on and do up any straps you can around your middle.
 Make sure your zips are secure.
-In crowded places, put your backpack to the front of your body.
-There are a lot of instances where, even in the back of a Tuk Tuk, a local thug runs up and rips your bag off you, jumps on the back of a scooter and is off before you can react.
+In crowded places, put your backpack on the front of your body.
+There are a lot of instances where, even in the back of a Tuk-Tuk, a local thug runs up and rips your bag off you, jumps on the back of a scooter and is off before you can react.

 15. You may need sunglasses and a face mask

 But only if you plan on attending a Michael Jackson costume party.
 Just Joking.
 But in all seriousness, you may need both items.
 When you’re whizzing through Phnom Penh and Siem Reap in the back of a Tuk Tuk, in the city areas, there’s a LOT of pollution, dust and grit.
 It tends to go in your eyes, nose and mouth.
 Embarrassing as it is, if you have allergies or asthma, you may need to use a face mask.
 The sunglasses will keep the grit out of your eyes.

 16. It’s cheap and easy to get a SIM card

 When you arrive at the airport, you’ll find a few vendors outside selling SIM cards.
 It should cost around USD$3 for 2GB of data, to be used over 7 days.
 It’s easy to get one, so you may as well.
 It means you can look up good restaurants while you’re out and about and use Google Maps if you get lost.
 Just remember, as above, don’t go waving your phone around on the streets of Phnom Penh.